 \subsection{Trajectory Manifold Optimization}

-Trajectories generated by DMMFP are not guaranteed to satisfy the kinodynamic constraints.
-Additionally, because the dataset only includes a finite set of task parameters \( \{\tau_i\}_{i=1}^M \), performance for unseen \( \tau \in \mathcal{T} \) is also not guaranteed.
-In this section, we propose a trajectory manifold optimization to fine-tune the manifold, ensuring that generated trajectories not only achieve the tasks for all $\tau \in {\cal T}$ but also comply with kinodynamic constraints.
+Trajectories generated by DMMFP are not guaranteed to satisfy kinodynamic constraints.
+Moreover, since the dataset covers only a finite set of task parameters \( \{\tau_i\}_{i=1}^M \), performance on unseen \( \tau \in \mathcal{T} \) is not guaranteed.
+To address this, we propose \emph{Trajectory Manifold Optimization (TMO)} to fine‑tune the manifold so that generated trajectories both achieve the task for all $\tau \in \mathcal{T}$ and satisfy the constraints.

-Specifically, let $g_\alpha$, $f_\beta$, and $p_\gamma$ be pre-trained encoder, decoder, and latent flow.
-Our key strategy is to fine-tune the decoder parameter $\beta$ while fixing the encoder and flow parameters $\alpha,\gamma$.
-One may reasonably ask why not fine-tune all the parameters (\(\alpha, \beta, \gamma\)) simultaneously.
-While this is possible, it requires gradient backpropagation through the latent values sampled via the flow.
-Consequently, the entire computation graph from the ODE simulation must be traversed, which is computationally very expensive and significantly prolongs the training process.
-We only fine-tune the decoder parameters, as this is both efficient and sufficient to modify the motion manifold.
+Let $g_\alpha$, $f_\beta$, and $p_\gamma$ be the pre‑trained encoder, decoder, and latent flow.
+We fine‑tune only the decoder parameters $\beta$, keeping $\alpha$ and $\gamma$ fixed.
+Jointly tuning all parameters would require backpropagation through the sampled latent values and the ODE solver, making training computationally prohibitive, whereas adjusting $\beta$ alone is both efficient and sufficient to modify the manifold.

-Specifically, let $U(S)$ be a uniform distribution on a set $S$.
-We then define a task loss as follows:
+Define $U(S)$ as the uniform distribution over a set $S$.
+We introduce the task loss